andreamazz/AMBubbleTableView/README.md

 AMBubbleTableView
 ==================

 Simple implementation of a UITableView styled as with chat bubbles.
 It's strongly based on Jesse Squires'  [MessagesTableViewController](https://github.com/jessesquires/MessagesTableViewController), since I needed to deeply customize the view, I decided to spawn a new library.

+It's a big mess right now, don't use it :)

 MIT License
 --------------------